Wang Zhengjun: Wang Mang's usurpation

 When Emperor Ai died, his male favorite (commonly believed to be homosexual lover) Dong Xian was in command of the armed forces and was the most powerful official in government, and there was great uncertainty what was going to happen next.
 It was at this time Grand Empress Dowager Wang would play the most crucial role in her life.
-She decided to immediately proceed to the imperial palace and seize the imperial seal, and announced that she would take over the administration (臨朝聽政制, linchao tingzheng zhe) and then quickly summon Dong.
+She decided to immediately proceed to the imperial palace and seize the imperial seal, and announced that she would take over the administration (臨朝聽政制, linchao tingzheng zhi) and then quickly summon Dong.
 Her move caught Dong by surprise, and he was paralyzed and unable to act.
 Grand Empress Dowager Wang summoned Wang Mang to the palace as well and transferred the command of the imperial guard and the big and small government affairs from Dong to Wang Mang.
 Dong, fearful of what was going to happen next, killed himself.

 Wang Mang immediately moved to remove all obstacles to power, but at the same time maintaining an appearance of faithfulness to the Han Dynasty.
 With Grand Empress Dowager Wang's assent, he removed the Fus and Dings from government, and without her knowledge, he dishonored Consort Fu's and Consort Ding's graves.
 Grand Empress Dowager Wang then summoned her remaining stepgrandson Prince Jizi to the throne, as Emperor Ping.

 During Emperor Ping's reign, Wang Mang served as regent (亲政, Qīnzhèng), with Grand Empress Dowager Wang's support.
 When in her presence, he did everything he could to convince her of his faithfulness to the Han Dynasty and also flattered her, but at the same time continued to purge the government of potential enemies and getting his associates to use propaganda to create an aura of holiness about him.
 In 1, convinced of her nephew's faithfulness, Grand Empress Dowager Wang created him Duke of Anhan (安漢公, literally "Duke who made Han secure")—even though previously there had not been a single duke created in Han history.
 In 2, when selecting an empress for Emperor Ping, Grand Empress Dowager Wang initially ordered that girls from the Wang clan be excluded, but Wang Mang immediately mobilized a mass of petitioners to surround the palace, urging her to make his daughter empress.
 Grand Empress Dowager Wang relented and selected Wang Mang's daughter to be Emperor Ping's empress, and she was created as such in 4.